 Family Therapy: Family is a huge part of the recovery process for individuals who are struggling with an addiction.
 Through family sessions the family can learn more about their loved one’s addictions and can have a chance to express how the addiction has affected them.
 These sessions can help mend broken family relationships and allow everyone to get on the same page about the treatment process.
 On Wednesdays family members can meet without the patient, which allows them more time to process their own emotions and to learn what being addicted to meth means.

 We also provide a number of experiential services that are there to help the healing process.
 Some of these programs may include:

 - Spiritual consultation

 - Exercise programs

 - A.A. and N.A. meetings

 At Cascade, we are dedicated to providing you with continuity of care to make sure that you continue to be successful with your recovery when you move on to the next step of your treatment.
 Before discharge you will meet with an aftercare planner who will help you determine what is best for your next phase of treatment.
 If you still need somewhat of a structured environment we offer an Intensive Outpatient Program that allows patients to get treatment, while allowing you to get back to the responsibilities of your daily life.
-Our IOP is a 12-step program that offers group and individual sessions, as well as family therapy.
+Our IOP is a 12-step program that offers group sessions, as well as family therapy.
 For those ready to return home, community resources to help them continue the recovery process will be provided.